-The one constant in our random acts of kindness is the recipients reaction.
+The one constant in our Random Acts is the recipient’s reaction.
 “WHAT THE HELL DO YOU WANT WITH ME?”
 I bring this up because I realized that the eggshells we are walking on daily are becoming so fragile that we trust no one and question everyone’s motives.
 Relax, people!
-I’m just buying your gravy soaked sausage and brisket combo.
+I’m just buying your gravy-soaked sausage and brisket combo.
 Save your money: You’ll need it for your cardiologist visit.

 I thought I would be a nice guy so I brought my neighbor’s garbage cans back from the street the other day and he was practically shaking with fear when he asked, “What’s going on here?”
 Isn’t that something you might ask after, oh, I don’t know, someone holds you up at gunpoint or, maybe after you get a letter filled with exclamation points in red ink from your utility company?
 My God, all I did was bring his empty garbage cans back.
-I can only imagine the severity of his convulsions if I had cut his lawn unsuspectingly.
+I can only imagine the severity of his convulsions if I had shoveled unexpectedly.

-Another random act of kindness gone horribly awry took place in a hair salon.
-A radio station intern, armed with enough cash to maybe purchase a nice Supreme Court justice, went into the salon, again, with their permission, but, unbeknownst to the recipient.
+Another random act of kindness gone horribly awry took place in a local hair salon.
+A radio station intern, armed with enough cash to perhaps purchase a nice Supreme Court justice, went into the salon, again, with their permission, but, unbeknownst to the recipient.
 It’s important to note here, kids, that sometimes surprises don’t always work out the way they were scripted.
 As the intern flashed some money in front of the newly coifed woman, she thought he was propositioning her and immediately called 911.
 Seconds later, her big, burly husband came in to pick her up and, after noticing the commotion, punched the poor intern in the nose and rearranged his ears as well.
 If memory serves correctly, this was the intern’s last day with the radio station.
-He decided to enter an internship in a much less dangerous field: coal-mining.
+He decided to enter an internship in the much less dangerous field of coal mining.

 I’ll say it again: We need to relax, people.
-If someone taps you on the shoulder while you’re in line at Price Chopper, there’s no need to reach in your bag and spray his face with mace.
+If someone taps you on the shoulder while you’re in line at Shop Rite, there’s no need to reach in your bag and spray his face with mace.
 There doesn’t always have to be a catch to everything.
-Do you think that in return for my buying your industrial strength, reusable, paper towels and your eight hundred pound bag of Kibbles n’ Bits, you’re agreeing to sit through a three hour seminar on time shares in Mozambique?
+Do you think that in return for my buying your industrial strength, reusable, paper towels, and your eight-hundred-pound bag of Kibbles n’ Bits, you’re agreeing to sit through a three-hour seminar on timeshares in Mozambique?
 Come on, all we’re doing is being nice.
-If we paid your bridge toll would you chase us down and fire shots through our windshield on the highway?
+If we paid your tank of gas, would you chase us down and fire shots through our windshield on the highway?